 About Us

-The National Council of the United States is part of an international society of friends united by a spirit of poverty, humility, and sharing.
-We are nourished by prayer and reflection, mutually supportive gatherings, and adherence to a basic Rule.
+Vincentians strive to grow spiritually by offering person-to-person service to neighbors in need.
+All Vincentians are part of an international society of friends united by a spirit of poverty, humility, and sharing.
+They are nourished by prayer and reflection, mutually supportive gatherings, and adherence to a basic Rule.
+To quote our patron, St. Vincent de Paul: “Charity is infinitely inventive.”

 Sign Up for Our Newsletter